hoanglong84/deadlock-vietnamese/README.md

 [Deadlock](https://store.steampowered.com/app/1422450) is a currently in-early-development game by [Valve Software](https://valvesoftware.com).
 There are already several community translation projects, and this will *possibly* become one.

 ## why?
 started as personal fun during playtest, I decided to bring it on up here for people to help people installing the language files and play the game in Vietnamese language.
 Still in progress, and need more improvement.
+I also hope if one day Valve developers deems this localisation project complete and accept it to be included in a next game update.

 ## what's in?
 currently there are 5 folders with Vietnamese lang file which were not translated before (contain nothing more than just a few code lines indicating the language name) and then filled up with English translations as placeholder, located in `\steamapps\common\Deadlock\game\citadel\resource\localization`: (`citadel_` prefix) `main, mods, heroes, attributes, gc`.